jjmcsorley/bootstrap-jekyll/README.md

+# Hyde.io

+A collection of useful & free frameworks / plugins and extensions.

+If you know a resource which is not listed here, make a pull request or open an issue.
+Please report broken links, outdated assets and spelling mistakes.

-# Getting Started
+## Getting Started

-Simply download this repo, install Jekyll, run the jekyll server in the appropriate directory and type localhost:4000 in your browsers address bar.
+Download [Hyde](https://github.com/jjmcsorley/hyde.io), install [Jekyll](https://jekyllrb.com/), run `jekyll serve` in the appropriate directory and type `localhost:4000` in your favorite browser's address bar and everything should load.

 ## Asset List